The Transformative Rise of Submarine Cables in Latin America and the Caribbean

 Compounding these challenges is a noteworthy transformation in the ownership profile of submarine cable systems.
 While initially consortium-owned, a pivotal shift is occurring, with global technology giants like Google, Apple, Meta, and Netflix increasingly investing in and driving demand for these critical infrastructure components.
 This shift holds significance in addressing the mounting bandwidth requirements spurred by evolving consumer and industry trends.

-New build activity is required to break the monopolistic status quo created by mergers in the region, to foster competition, and to incentivize cost-based pricing for essential internet services.
+New build activity is required to break the monopolistic status-quo created by mergers in the region, to foster competition and to incentivise cost-based pricing for essential internet services.
 Once the pricing challenges and bandwidth limitations of the existing infrastructure are addressed with new systems, we can expect the market to grow.

-Several systems have been announced over the past decade (AURORA, CSN-1, TIKAL, Caribbean Express, Cayman Express, GD-1, LN-1, and TAM-1), all designed to replace the aging infrastructure and add diversity to the region.
+Several systems have been announced over the past decade (AURORA, CSN-1, TIKAL, Caribbean Express, Cayman Express, GD-1, LN-1 and TAM-1), all designed to replace the ageing infrastructure and add diversity to the region.